-Wildlife openings are clearings in your woods-ranging from half an acre to 5 acres-that mimic the type of openings created by natural disturbances such as fire or wind.
+Wildlife openings are clearings in your woods-ranging from a 1⁄2 to 5 acres-that mimic the type of openings created by natural disturbances such as fires or wind.
 Disturbance is nature's way of renewing a forest, and many creatures depend on specific habitats created by a forest disturbance.
+Methods for